house-of-stark/Kali-MCP-Commander/README.md

-# Claude Kali MCP Integration
+# Kali-MCP-Commander

-A clean, minimal implementation of Kali Linux MCP (Model Context Protocol) integration for Claude Desktop, providing secure access to Kali Linux tools through Claude's interface.
+A powerful implementation of Kali Linux MCP (Model Context Protocol) integration, providing secure access to Kali Linux tools through an MCP interface.
 This project enables seamless execution of security tools and commands within an isolated Docker container.

 ## Features

 - 🐳 **Docker-based** - Containerized environment for consistent execution
 - 🔒 **Isolated Environment** - Kali Linux tools in a secure sandbox
 - 🔄 **Automatic Health Checks** - Ensures service reliability and availability
-- 📡 **MCP Server** - Standard protocol integration with Claude Desktop
+- 📡 **MCP Server** - Standard protocol integration with MCP-compatible clients
 - 🚀 **Quick Setup** - Get started with minimal configuration
 - 🔧 **Configurable** - Customizable ports and settings
 - 🔍 **Security-First** - Isolated execution environment for security tools
 - 📊 **Monitoring** - Built-in health checks and status endpoints

+## MCP Client Compatibility

+Kali-MCP-Commander is designed to work with any MCP (Model Context Protocol) server client, including:

+- **Claude Desktop** - Full compatibility with Claude's MCP integration (v2.0+)
+- **Other MCP Clients** - Works with any client that implements the MCP protocol
+- **Standard Compliance** - Implements the latest MCP specification for broad compatibility

 ## Prerequisites